 Even as they develop engines promising 15-16% lower fuel burn on the latest narrowbodies, manufacturers are looking toward the 25-30% fuel-consumption reductions expected to be required by the mid-2020s to help keep airlines ahead of oil prices and emissions targets.
 For Safran group company Snecma, that means continuing work begun three decades ago on open-rotor engines—then with General Electric, but now with a European flavor.
 Snecma is preparing to begin scaled wind-tunnel tests ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European Open-Rotor Research Program Enters Wind-Tunnel Tests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European Open-Rotor Research Program Enters Wind-Tunnel Tests".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.